AgneevMukherjee/agneev-blog/_posts/2022-04-25-ACMC-simple-model.markdown

 We can see that the plots show definite overfitting, with a divergence between the training and the validation curves.
 The other noteworthy feature is the jaggedness of the curves, one reason for which may be the small batch size (8) employed.
 {: style="text-align: justify"}

 The maximum validation accuracy obtained in the above run is around 57%.
 This made me wonder - what if I started with Imagenet weights for the ResNet instead of no weights?
 I made another notebook on that [here](https://github.com/AgneevMukherjee/agneev-blog/blob/main/fork-of-tf-acmc-simple-imagenet.ipynb).
-The main change is that for using the Imagenet weights, the model head needs to be changed, which I did as per [this](https://pyimagesearch.com/2020/04/27/fine-tuning-resnet-with-keras-tensorflow-and-deep-learning/) - the modeified portion of the code is shown below, while the rest remains unchanged.
+The main change is that for using the Imagenet weights, the model head needs to be changed, which I did as per [this](https://pyimagesearch.com/2020/04/27/fine-tuning-resnet-with-keras-tensorflow-and-deep-learning/) - the modified portion of the code is shown below, while the rest remains unchanged.
 {: style="text-align: justify"}

 {% highlight python %}